SharePoint/sp-dev-docs/docs/spfx/web-parts/design-considerations-for-web-parts.md

 #### Add hint and Toolbox

 The add hint is a horizontal line with a plus icon that is visible when a web part is selected and on hover to indicate where page authors can add new web parts to their page.
-The Toolbox opens when a user clicks/taps the plus icon.
-The Toolbox contains all the web parts that can be added to a page.
+The toolbox opens when a user clicks/taps the plus icon.
+The toolbox contains all the web parts that can be added to a page.

 ![Web part add hint and toolbox](../../../images/design-wp-toolbox.png)